Field Campaign Intern – Organizing Support

 Looking to get into organizing and want to be part of Voto Latino’s voter registration campaigns?
 We want you as a Field Campaigns Intern!

-Voto Latino is looking for a driven, hard-working individual with excellent organizing experience and organizational skills to work as a part of its Field Team.
-The Field Campaigns Intern will work with the Field team to organize Voto Latino events on-the-ground in multiple states across the country.
-The Field Campaigns Intern will coordinate volunteer events, support chapter building in critical locations and will play an integral role in our field programs.
+Voto Latino is looking for a driven, hard-working individual with excellent planning and communication skills to work as a part of its Field Team.
+The Field Campaigns Intern will work with the Field Team to organize Voto Latino efforts on-the-ground, in multiple states across the country.
+The Field Campaigns Intern will coordinate volunteer events, support chapter building in critical locations and will play an integral role in our various campaign programs.